interlockjs/interlock/docs/extensibility.md

 - `dependencies` - `null`, this value will be populated later in the compilation
 - `hash` - `null`, this value will be populated later in the compilation

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |